uinix-js/uinix-theme/readme.md

 The CSS property value refers to the valid value associated with a [CSS property](#css-property).

-Note that depending on the CSS-in-JS (e.g. [`emotion`][emotion]) implementation for CSS property values, other value formats maybe acceptable as well.
+> Note that depending on the CSS-in-JS implementation (e.g. [`emotion`][emotion]) for CSS property values, other value formats maybe acceptable as well.
 For example, `4px` and `4` are acceptable values for the `borderLeft` property.
 For purposes of this documentation, we will only cover the minimal requirements of the spec, and remind that this value should reflect a meaningful CSS property value.

 #### Example

-The following examples are valid CSS property values to their corresponding [CSS property](#css-property).
+The following examples are valid CSS property values to their corresponding CSS properties:
 - `'backgroundColor'`: `'red'`
 - `'borderLeft'`: `'4px'`
 - `'borderLeft'`: `4`

 ### CSS keyframes rule value

-This value in JS notation should be an object reflecting the [`CSSKeyframesRule`][csskeyframesrule] used in CSS.
+This value in JS notation should be an object reflecting the [`CSSKeyframesRule`][csskeyframesrule] defined in CSS.

 #### Example